Educated in Canada - Non-Accredited Programs

 Your application must include information about your practical training.

-If you completed an accredited practical training program, you must arrange for an official letter to be sent from the institution directly to the College which confirms that you have successfully completed an accredited internship or practicum program in Canada.
+If you completed an accredited practical training program, you must arrange for an official letter to be sent electronically from the institution to the College which confirms that you have successfully completed an accredited internship or practicum program in Canada.
 Please request program completion letters to be sent directly to registration@collegeofdietitians.org.

 For applicants who completed non-accredited practical training, you must submit one of the following: